Shadester/SimpleDate/README.md

 0.0.2 - Portrait and Landscape working.
 Localized based on region.

 0.0.3 - Using the system font instead of hardcoded font.
 Added dropshadow.

+0.0.4 - Trying to fix the rotation bug

+0.0.5 - Better way of centering